sitegeist/Sitegeist.Stencil/README.md

 # Sitegeist.Stencil
 ## Structure mode for Neos, edit nodes without any frontend

+## !!!
+Since Neos 8.1 the features of this package are included in the RawContent editing mode.
+So this will be archived!!!

 **This is WIP, everything in here may change or turn out to be a bad idea at all.**

 <img src="./Resources/Public/Images/backend-structure-mode.png" width="800" />